slonigiraf/whitepaper/slon/ENG.md

 ## Guarantees

-Anyone can use a SLON reputation to issue a guarantee for another person&#39;s skill.
+Anyone can use a SLON reputation to issue a guarantee for another person's skill.
 Because the issuance of a guarantee can lead to a decrease in reputation, the guarantor asks for a certain amount of money from the recipient of the guarantee in exchange for its issuance.

 Most often, teachers act as guarantors, and students buy guarantees in the hope of reselling them to future employers or patrons.

 To issue a guarantee, the teacher must create an account within the Slonigiraf system and transfer the required amount of SLON there.
 The number of SLONs on this account is known to all Slonigiraf users.
-Thanks to this information, they know that the guarantee can be used and the amount of SLON specified in the guarantee can be debited from the teacher&#39;s account.
-SLONs on the teacher&#39;s account are not blocked in any way.
+Thanks to this information, they know that the guarantee can be used and the amount of SLON specified in the guarantee can be debited from the teacher's account.
+SLONs on the teacher's account are not blocked in any way.
 You can, for example, put 100 SLON on your account and issue 5 guarantees, each of which will allow you to fine the teacher by 100 SLON.
 After the execution of the penalty on the first guarantee, the account will be reset to zero, and everyone will know that the other 4 guarantees are not valid yet.
 If the teacher refills his account with 100 SLON, these 4 guarantees will become invalid again.
 An example of the application of the Slonigiraf methodology in a public school can be seen in Fig. 2.

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/SLON-in-school-ENG.jpg?raw=true" width="500">